Tvillingderbyt: History

+The Stockholm sports clubs AIK and Djurgårdens IF were both founded in 1891 as general sports clubs.
+AIK was founded the 15th of February 1891 in the city centre of Stockholm on Biblioteksgatan 8.
+Djurgårdens IF was founded the 12th of March on the eastern island Djurgården in Stockholm.

-AIK started playing football in 1896, while Djurgårdens IF Fotboll started in 1899.
-The first football match between them was played on 16 July 1899 at Svea Lifgardes IP and resulted in a 2–1 AIK win.
+AIK started playing football in 1896, while Djurgårdens IF Fotboll started in 1899. the first football match between them was played on 16 July 1899 at Svea Lifgardes IP and resulted in a 2–1 AIK win.

+When Jesper Jansson left AIK for Djurgården before the 1996 season, he was threatened and the door of his apartment was vandalised by Firman Boys, a group connected to AIK.
+When former AIK player Anders Limpar signed for Djurgården in 2000, his restaurant in Stockholm was vandalised by the same group.

+An attendance of 45,367 people watched a 2019 match, breaking an earlier record from 1975.
+The May 2023 match was interrupted after supporters on the AIK section had thrown flares onto the pitch.
+Chat messages showed that the action was planned by people on the section in the case of a possible AIK loss.

 Rivalry culture

 The fixture between AIK and Djurgården is generally considered to be the most important derby in Sweden.
-It's a true archrivalry between Stockholm's two most successful clubs, with AIK having won a total of 12 Swedish Championships and 8 Swedish cups, while Djurgården has 12 titles and 5 Cups.
+It's a true arch rivalry between Stockholm's two most successful clubs, with AIK having won a total of twelve Swedish championship titles and 8 Svenska Cupen titles, while Djurgården has won twelve national titles and five cup titles.